aws-amplify/amplify-flutter/actions/README.md

 ## Building

-Building requires a dev release of the Dart compiler.
+> Building requires a dev release of the Dart compiler.

+Building the actions involves compiling them to JavaScript and copying their JS bundles to the `.github/composite_actions` directory so that they may be referenced in CI.

 To build, run `tool/build.dart`.

+**NOTE**: This command must be run every time an action is updated.